XeniaDev/Shitcord/README.md

 # Shitcord

 My name is Shitcord and I'm a bot used to:
-- raid servers
+- Raid servers
-- nuke servers
+- Nuke servers
-- mass dm all members in a server
+- Mass dm all members in a server
-- spam dm individual discord users
+- Spam dm individual discord users

 ## Quick setup